Prohibited Academic Actions

 The Institute for American Universities (IAU) admits students of any race, color, national origin and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 IAU does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or genetic information in its administration of its educational policies, admissions policies, scholarship and loan programs and other school administered programs.

-In the fall and spring semesters, students are expected to carry a normal academic load of 15 credit hours (5 courses).
-The normal summer course load is six credits (two courses).
+In the fall and spring semesters, students are expected to carry a normal academic load of 15 credits (4-5 courses).
+The normal summer course load is 3 to 9 credits (1-3 courses).
 A student wishing to carry a heavier or lighter load must first have written approval from his/her home university and consult with the Program Director.
 Students carrying a lighter load will still pay full tuition.
+For the Virtual Experiences Programs, students have the option to take either 3 or 6 academic credits consisting of a Virtual Internship, Consulting Project, or Social Impact Practicum.

-If they have approval from their home institutions, students may change their course selection in consultation with the Director by the end of the sixth day of classes in the fall and spring semesters and by the end of the third day of classes in the summer.
+If they have approval from their home institutions, students may change their course selection in consultation with the Director by the end of the eighth day of the semester after the first day of class in the fall and spring semesters and by the end of the third day of the term after the first day of class in the J-Term/summer.

 Students who are taking 15 credit hours on a graded basis may elect to take one course on a pass/fail basis.
-The choice must be declared no later than the end of the drop/add period and may not be changed after that date.
+The choice must be declared no later than the end of the withdrawal period in the eighth week of classes (end of the third week in the six- or eight-week summer sessions) and may not be changed after that date.
+This excludes J-Term/three-week summer sessions.
 For purposes of pass/fail grading, “pass” is considered a grade of C- or above.
 Students electing a pass/fail grade must have approval of the Director and their home institution.

-From the end of the drop/add period to the end of the eighth week of classes, (end of the third week in the summer session), a student may withdraw from a course with the consent of the Director.
-Students who withdraw will receive a notation of WP (Withdraw Passing – if they were achieving a grade of at least C-) or WF (Withdrawal Failing) on their transcript.
+From the end of the drop/add period to the end of the eighth week of classes, (end of the third week in the six- or eight-week summer sessions), a student may withdraw from a course with the consent of the Director (this excludes J-Term/three-week summer sessions).
+Students who withdraw will receive a notation of W (Withdraw) on their transcript.
 The Director may require home institution approval for a withdrawal.

 A student may audit a class, in addition to his/her normal class load, with the permission of the Director, and the Instructor, and on condition that he/she attend the course on a regular basis throughout the semester.
 No grades may be awarded for audited courses.
 However, notation of the audit may be entered on the student’s transcript.
 Such a choice must be declared no later than the drop/add period and may not be changed after that date.